rohancragg/blog-notes/docs/misc/git-bash.md

 #### Git

-Here's how to get auto-complete for `git` commands in Git Bash on Windows.
+Here's how to get auto-complete for :fa-git: commands in Git Bash on Windows.

 ```bash
 mkdir ~/bash_completion.d